 Whether you have insurance or not, the Intended Parents will purchase Surrogate-specific insurance for you.
 The plan lasts for the duration of your pregnancy.
 Our accounting department will be handling all medical bills.

 If you are uncertain about the laws in your state regarding surrogacy, please fill out an application.
 Then, you will see for yourself whether you would qualify based on the state you live in.
-You will get a response within 72 hours of submitting your application.
+You will get a response instantly after submitting your application.

 Your name and your husband/spouse’s name will NOT be on the birth certificate.
 The Intended Parents will be the ones who will have full parental rights to the baby.
 Thus, it will be their names that appear on the birth certificate.